 Below we share with you the best password managers of the moment.
 They all meet the criteria we will examine later on in the article.

 Dashlane is a solid user-friendly password manager.
-They offer two option in using their software.
+They offer two options for using their software.
 You can either install it as a browser extension or an application.
 Both options are incredible.
 Dashlane is definitely the most user-friendly password manager and has a lot of different features.
-Just like LastPass, Dashlane automatically fill in online forms.
+Just like LastPass, Dashlane automatically fills in online forms.
 Moreover, the software always synchronizes on all your devices.

 1Password is a password manager that focuses mainly on 1OS and Mac users.
 Just like we have seen with the other managers, 1Password automatically fills out all your online forms.
 Moreover, they have browser extension and application for all the larger operating systems and mobile devices.

 1Password also has great security measures in place.
 They don’t just work with two-step authorization but they also have an added security code you need to enter.
 The latter is only saved on your device, which makes it even more difficult for hackers to steal your passwords.

 What really makes 1Password special is their so-called “watchtower”.
 This feature checks if there have been security breaches on any of the websites you use.
 If this is the case, 1Password warns you about the security risk and prompts you to change that particular password.
 Sadly, they do not offer a free subscription but they do have a 30-days free trial.
 This is ideal if you want to find out if 1Password is the right password manager for you.

 Think the 1Password password manager might be the one for you?
 Check out their website by clicking the button below.